gsarridis/InDistill/README.md

-# InDistill: Transferring Knowledge From Pruned Intermediate Layers
+# InDistill: Information flow-preserving knowledge distillation for model compression

 This is a pytorch implementation of the InDistill method.
 Our paper can be found [here](https://arxiv.org/pdf/2205.10003.pdf)